zalbani-lab/Origami/README.md

 ## 🧐 About The Project <a name = "about"></a>

 The aim of this project is to save you from reinventing the wheel.
-You gonna find in this project all basic component you need for building your website.
-Each component has been designed to respect SEO and accessibility rules moreover, they are versatile and easily customizable (and are pretty by the way)
+It's a small design system with all basic component you need for building your website.
+Each component has been designed to respect SEO and accessibility rules moreover, they are versatile and easily customizable (and are pretty by the way).

 ### ⛏️ Built With